taraprahlad/tribe-dashboard/README.md

 > be a little scrappy as it comes together — the roadmap below is for tracking the situation.

-an interactive dashboard for exploring and interpreting [Meta's TRIBE v2](https://ai.meta.com/blog/tribe-v2-brain-predictive-foundation-model/), an open-source foundation model that predicts human brain responses (fMRI activation) to images, audio, and text. the project builds tooling *around* TRIBE v2 — it doesn't modify or redistribute the model itself — to make its predictions visible and to ask *why* it predicts what it does.
+an interactive dashboard for exploring and interpreting [Meta's TRIBE v2](https://ai.meta.com/blog/tribe-v2-brain-predictive-foundation-model/), an open-source foundation model that predicts human brain responses (fmri activation) to images, audio, and text. the project builds tooling *around* tribe v2 — it doesn't modify or redistribute the model itself — to make its predictions visible and to ask *why* it predicts what it does.

 ## why?